rujuldwivedi/Underwater-Object-Detection/README.md

 Welcome to HydroVision!
 This is an underwater object detection project designed to detect various objects in underwater imagery.
 It leverages lightweight deep learning models that mimic the algorithms of YOLO (You Only Look Once) and Vision Transformer (ViT) architectures, with a focus on achieving decent accuracy using computationally efficient approaches.
 The project compares three models: a lightweight ViT mimic, a lightweight YOLO mimic, and a combined architecture integrating both approaches.

+**Important Note:** I ran it for just 1 epoch to check if the model runs correctly or not.
+Whoever wishes to use the model for good enough results, may run it for 20-25 epochs on his own CPU and 40-50 epochs using a High Performance Computing (HPC) server or GPU.

 ## Table of Contents
 - [Introduction](#introduction)
 - [Dataset](#dataset)